benkiefer/secured-web/README.md

 An example of single sign-on & single sign-off using Spring and CAS.

 **Try It Out**
  - If you want to try it out, check out the project and build it.
-Then go to the integration directory and type:
+Then, in a console window, cd to the integration directory and type:

     mvn cargo:run